5 WAYS TO CREATE A HEALTHY WORK LIFE BALANCE

 Look at your maximum daily energy possibility as a percentage, so 100%.
 If work takes 75% of your energy daily, you only have 25% left for anything outside of work.

-How can you reduce the energy spent on work to create the work life balance you are seeking?
+How can you reduce the energy spent on work to create the balance you are seeking?
+Here are some work life balance examples:

 - Stick to your work hours